 Biography and CV

-Carol Booth Olson is Director of the UCI/National Writing Project and an Associate Professor in the Department of Education at the University of California, Irvine.
-She received her Ph.D. in American Literature from UCLA in 1977 and was honored as Outstanding Graduate Woman of the Year.
+Dr. Carol Booth Olson is Director of the WRITE Center and the former director of UCI/National Writing Project.
+A Professor Emerita in the School of Education at the University of California, Irvine, she received her Ph.D. in American Literature from UCLA in 1977 and was honored as Outstanding Graduate Woman of the Year.